drhsqlite/pikchr/doc/differences.md

 system for Version-III Unix running on a PDP/11 in 1982, in a controlled-access facility.
-But such a feature is undesirable in modern web-facing applications accessible to random passers-by on the internet.
+But such a feature is undesirable in modern web-facing applications accessible to random passers-by on the Internet.

 [rce]: https://en.wikipedia.org/wiki/Arbitrary_code_execution